mudpi/mudpi-core/README.md

 <img alt="MudPi Smart Garden" title="MudPi Smart Garden Demo" src="http://ericdavisson.com/img/mudpi/mud2.gif">

 ## Getting Started
-To get started, download the MudPi repository from GitHub, edit your configuration file and run the main MudPi script.
+To get started, [download](https://github.com/olixr/MudPi/archive/master.zip) the MudPi repository from GitHub, edit your `mudpi.config` configuration file and run the main MudPi script by executing `python3 mudpi.py`.
 Make sure to install the prerequisites below if you have not already.

 ### Prerequisites
 There are a few libraries that need to be installed for a minimal setup.
 However, if you want to take advantage of all the features of MudPi you will need: